 Other Forms of Sexual Harassment

-- Talking about your own sex life or asking your coworkers about their sex lives
+Asking your coworkers about their sex lives

-- Repeatedly complimenting a coworker’s appearance
+Repeatedly complimenting a coworker’s appearance

-- Sending sexually explicit emails or texts to another employee
+Sending sexually explicit emails or texts

 Spreading sexual rumors about a coworker

 How to Report Sexual Harassment

-Work with a Local Harassment Lawyer
+Request a Consultation With a Local Harassment Lawyer

 Sexual harassment in the workplace affects some of the most crucial parts of your life.
 The emotional or physical toll is bad enough.
 But you can also lose future opportunities and earn less than you deserve.
 If you are a victim, you deserve zealous representation to fight these injustices.